 You can also use any North American vanilla pudding mix instead of custard powder, if you so wish.
 The ingredients are very similar.

 Alternatively, you can make your own custard from scratch!
-Here's a recipe for making your own sauce.
+Here's a recipe post for making your own sauce.

-How to make this fruit custard recipe
+How to make fruit custard on the stovetop

 Step 1 - Heat 3 cups of milk and honey in a saucepan, and lower the heat when bubbles start to form.